tararoys/dense-mouse-grid/README.md

 ### Finding boxes

-- `boxes` finds boxes using the current window's box detection configuration, labeling each with a number
+- `boxes` finds boxes labeling each with a number.
+It attempts to find the optimal box detection configuration for the current window

 ![image](images/boxes.png)